Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week1.md

       - "3000:3000"
     volumes:
       - ./frontend-react-js:/frontend-react-js

-# the name flag is a hack to change the default prepend folder
-# name when outputting the image names
 networks:
   internal-network:
     driver: bridge
     name: cruddur
     }

+# Lastly
-# I Finally added some changes to the frontend notifications.js file, notifications.py file, app.py file and commited all changes made.
+I added Cloned the backeend and frontend, some changes to the frontend notifications.js file, notifications.py file, app.py file and commited all changes made.
+ NB: When the server refuses to load, I use the command {gp stop} in my terminal to stop the workspace and start again and it worked successfully.